Bwallker/CountKeeper/README.md

         @CoolKid

-Really, its that simple?
-All I have to do is ping the role I want to track?
+"Really, its that simple?
+All I have to do is ping the role I want to track?"
 Yes it is my friend.
 In fact, building any SimplePattern is just as simple.
 For example:

 If you want to create a pattern that tracks how many people in your server are bots, you write "bot" as your pattern.